-Norming or calibrating is the process of observing behavior before critical questions are asked, as opposed to doing so during questioning.
-This process is also referred to as establishing a baseline.
-Norming should be a routine part of all interviews.
+The process of observing behavior before critical questions are asked is referred to as establishing a baseline and should be a routine part of all interviews.
 Individuals with truthful attitudes answer questions one way; those with untruthful attitudes generally answer them differently.
 Assessment questions ask the subject to agree with matters that go against the principles of most honest people.
 In other words, dishonest people are likely to agree with many of the statements, while honest people won't.
-As Barry Masuda said in the video:
+Assessment questions are designed primarily to get a verbal or nonverbal reaction from the respondent.
+The interviewer will then carefully assess that reaction.